greenboxal/doggohub/doc/ci/docker/using_docker_images.md

 ## Define an image from a private Docker registry

-Starting with GitLab Runner 0.6.0, you are able to define images located to private registries that could also require authentication.
+Starting with DoggoHub Runner 0.6.0, you are able to define images located to private registries that could also require authentication.

-All you have to do is be explicit on the image definition in `.gitlab-ci.yml`.
+All you have to do is be explicit on the image definition in `.doggohub-ci.yml`.

 ```yaml
 image: my.registry.tld:5000/namepace/image:tag
 ```

-In the example above, GitLab Runner will look at `my.registry.tld:5000` for the image `namespace/image:tag`.
+In the example above, DoggoHub Runner will look at `my.registry.tld:5000` for the image `namespace/image:tag`.

-If the repository is private you need to authenticate your GitLab Runner in the registry.
+If the repository is private you need to authenticate your DoggoHub Runner in the registry.
 Learn how to do that on
-[GitLab Runner's documentation][runner-priv-reg].
+[DoggoHub Runner's documentation][runner-priv-reg].

 ## Accessing the services